Mohammad Ali (actor): Political and social activism

 Mohammad Ali and his wife Zeba both had close relations with different political regimes in the country.
 He protested by putting up black dress in International Moscow Film Festival against India for holding 93,000 POWs after the 1971 war.
 In Nawaz Sharif's government, he also served as Cultural Minister and introduced new policies to improve the condition of Pakistani film Industry.

 Ali-Zaib Foundation

 Muhammad Ali along with Shahid Ali Zaidi founded Ali-Zaib Foundation in 1995 to help the Thalassemia patients.
-The foundation built hospitals in Sargodha, Sahiwal, Jhang, Gujranwala, Okara with Foundation's Head Office in Faisalabad.
+The foundation built hospitals in Sargodha, Sahiwal, Jhang, Gujranwala, Okara with the Foundation's Head Office in Faisalabad.

 Retirement from films and his death

 After his retirement from films, when Mohammad Ali was asked in a television show about his disassociation from the films, he said: "The atmosphere in which I was accustomed to work for films and the way films are made now, have entirely changed, hence I called it quits."

 He was very generous and warm towards his fans.
 One of the best Pashto poets Zahir Shah Zahir has dedicated all his poetry to Mohammad Ali which includes more than ten books.
 The poet used to visit his house and have long discussions about the social welfare of people and Pakistani society.

 Mohammad Ali died on 19 March 2006 due to a heart attack in Lahore.